-- pertaining to such matter in fiscal year 2020.
-It also includes, among other amounts, costs to comply with the U.S. Department of Justice, Antitrust Division's grand jury subpoena related to nurse wages and hiring activities in certain of our markets, which arose as a result of the 2019 Transaction.
-Please see the table below for further description of our annual legal costs and settlements associated with acquisition matters. - (e) Represents costs incurred as a result of the COVID-19 environment, primarily including, but not limited to (i) relief and hero pay provided to our caregivers and other incremental compensation costs, (ii) incremental PPE costs, (iii) salary, severance and lease termination costs associated with workforce reductions necessitated by COVID-19 and (iv) costs of remote workforce enablement, all of which approximated \$ million for the year ended January 2, 2021, net of temporary reimbursement rate increases provided by certain state Medicaid and Medicaid Managed Care programs which approximated \$ million for the year ended January 2, 2021, the portion of PRF payments received that were used to offset qualifying COVID-19 related costs, which approximated \$ million for the year ended January 2, 2021, as well as stimulus payments received from Pennsylvania DHS to replace lost revenue, which approximated \$4.8 million for the year ended January 2, 2021.
-Note that not all costs we consider to be COVID-19 related and treated as an adjustment to EBITDA are eligible for offset with relief fund payments. - (f) Represents the results of operations for the periods indicated related to the ABA Therapy services business that we exited as a result of the COVID-19 environment, as well as one-time costs incurred in connection with exiting the ABA Therapy services business. - (g) Represents legal settlements not associated with acquisition-related matters.
-The \$2.9 million gain for the year ended December 29, 2018 is related to a favorable settlement reached with a Medical Solutions supplier. - (h) Represents (i) costs associated with the transition to new electronic medical record systems, billing, collection and payroll systems, implementation of a business intelligence system, duplicative system costs while such transformational projects are in-process, and other system transition costs of \$ million for the year ended January 2, 2021, \$0.1 million for the year ended December 28, 2019 and \$0 for the year ended December 29, 2018; and (ii) professional fees associated with preparation for Sarbanes-Oxley compliance and other advisory fees associated with preparation for our initial public equity offering, professional fees associated with preparation for a bond offering to finance a portion of the terminated 2019 Transaction, and advisory costs associated with the adoption of new accounting standards of \$ million for the year ended January 2, 2021, \$1.0 million for the year ended December 28, 2019 and \$0.4 million for the year ended December 29, 2018.
+- companies include information technology ("IT") consulting costs and related integration support costs; salary, severance and retention costs associated with duplicative acquired company personnel until such personnel are exited from Aveanna; accounting, legal and consulting costs; expenses and impairments related to the closure and consolidation of overlapping markets of acquired companies, including lease termination and relocation costs; and one-time costs associated with rebranding our acquired companies and locations to the Aveanna brand. - (e) Represents legal and forensic costs, as well as settlements associated with resolving legal matters arising during or as a result of our acquisition related activity.
+This includes costs associated with pursuing certain claims in connection with the Epic acquisition, as well as a settlement received pertaining to such matter in fiscal year 2020.
+It also includes, among other amounts, costs of \$3.0 million and \$1.1 million in fiscal years 2020 and 2019, respectively, to comply with the U.S. Department of Justice, Antitrust Division's grand jury subpoena related to nurse wages and hiring activities in certain of our markets, which arose as a result of the 2019 Transaction. - (f) Represents costs incurred as a result of the COVID-19 environment, primarily including, but not limited to (i) relief and hero pay provided to our caregivers and other incremental compensation costs, (ii) incremental PPE costs, (iii) salary, severance and lease termination costs associated with workforce reductions necessitated by COVID-19 and (iv) costs of remote workforce enablement, all of which approximated \$20.7 million for the year ended January 2, 2021, net of temporary reimbursement rate increases provided by certain state Medicaid and Medicaid Managed Care programs which approximated \$4.3 million for the year ended January 2, 2021, as well as stimulus payments received from Pennsylvania DHS to replace lost revenue, which approximated \$0.5 million for the year ended January 2, 2021. - (g) Represents the results of operations for the periods indicated related to the ABA Therapy services business that we exited as a result of the COVID-19 environment, as well as one-time costs incurred in connection with exiting the ABA Therapy services business. - (h) Represents legal settlements not associated with acquisition-related matters.
+The \$2.9 million gain for the year ended December 29, 2018 is related to a favorable settlement reached with a Medical Solutions supplier. - (i) Represents (i) costs associated with the transition to new electronic medical record systems, billing, collection and payroll systems, implementation of a business intelligence system, duplicative system costs while such transformational projects are in-process, and other system transition costs of \$2.7 million for the year ended January 2, 2021, \$0.1 million for the year ended December 28, 2019 and \$0.0 for the year ended December 29, 2018; and (ii) professional fees associated with preparation for Sarbanes-Oxley compliance and other advisory fees associated with preparation for our initial public equity offering, professional fees associated with preparation for a bond offering to finance a portion of the terminated 2019 Transaction, and advisory costs associated with the adoption of new accounting standards of \$2.2 million for the year ended January 2, 2021, \$1.0 million for the year ended December 28, 2019 and \$0.5 million for the year ended December 29, 2018.